-A JCU student who takes courses at another school is considered a transient student at that other school and he or she must petition before enrolling in courses at that other school to ensure that the credit will transfer back to JCU.
-Students under the old core may only take one of the two semesters of the foreign language requirement at a school other than JCU.
-The other semester must be taken here at JCU.
-Also, JCU does not give any credit at all for on-line/hybrid language courses taken at a school other than JCU.
+A JCU student who takes courses at another school is considered a transient student at that other school and he or she must petition before enrolling in courses at that other school.
+If the student elects to take 2 courses in a new language (equivalent of 101-102) then at least one course must be taken at JCU, and one may be taken at a school other than JCU.
+Also, JCU does not give any credit for on-line/hybrid language courses taken at a school other than JCU.
 Thus, petitions for language transient credit for a current JCU student must be based on traditional classroom-style courses.